Chinijo Archipelago Natural Park

 Environmental information

-The Chinijo Archipelago Nature Reserve is characterised by the birds it is home to, being the most important area in the Canaries for the osprey, Eleonora's falcon, Barbary falcon, Cory's shearwater, storm petrel and the Egyptian vulture, amongst others.
+Chinijo Archipelago Natural Park is notable for its birdlife.
+It is the most important area in the Canary Islands for species such as the osprey, Eleonora’s falcon, the Barbary falcon, Cory’s shearwater, the European storm petrel and the Egyptian vulture, among other species.

 Travel plans for inspiring you